Decoding convolutional codes over finite rings. A linear dynamical systems approach: The decoding algorithm

 holds true.
-The three summnads appearing in $\Xi(l)$ are considered as elements in $\zpr$.
+The three summands appearing in $\Xi(l)$ are considered as elements in $\zpr$.
 On the other hand, note that the left hand side is known, so $\delta_l$ can be computed.
 Thus, Eq. (\ref{eq:key}) implies that (see \cite[Eq.
 (20)]{lincodesringsH})